WisdomStoneWorshiper/HKUST-Robotics-Team-SW-Tutorial-2021/Tutorial 1 - Basics C and IDEs/Homework_1/Problem_Set.md

 Write a program, when TAs input your total scores to the program, the program output the corresponding range of your grade.

+The program should be terminated when `"quit"` is input.

 For example:

 Input: